ItsLeon15/Bug-Reports/README.md

 - **buglinkdiscord <Webhook URL>** - Link a Discord Webhook to send all Bug Reports to.
 ## Permissions
 - **bugreport.admin** - Allows a user to access the buglist command.
-- **bugreport.notify** - Let's a player be notified every time a bug report is sent.
+- **bugreport.notify** - Allows a player be notified every time a bug report is sent.

 ## Fixes for future releases
 - [x] Allow more than 9 bug reports with multiple pages.